Tnguy58/simmonsproshop-pwa/README.md

 - Adobe Photoshop CC 2018

 ## Progressive Web Development Practices
-- The Gulp build-tool was used to:
-  - remove image metadata
+Below is a list of the modern tools that were used in the project and their purposes:
-  - concatenate / minify CSS and Javascript files
-  - automatically perform unit testing and constantly check for syntax errors
+- The Gulp build-tool was used primarily reduce the size of files by 1. removing image metadata 2. concatenating / minifying CSS and Javascript files and 3. automatically perform unit testing and constantly check for syntax errors.

 - The Bootstrap framework was used to:
   - add responsiveness / app optimized to be viewed on smart phone, tablet and desktop
   - create modern components such as a carousel, navbar, etc